ACHIEVING BALANCE

 When Rules Don’t Apply tells the story of a large group of leading technology companies that were charged and prosecuted for collusion under antitrust law because of their secret agreement to suppress wages and limit job opportunities of their own employees.
 The case provides a window into high tech culture and their attitudes towards regulation in their strategy to achieve and maintain market dominance.

-Directed by David Donnenfield
+Director: David Donnenfield

-Produced by David Donnenfield & Kevin White
+Producers: David Donnenfield & Kevin White

 A Filmmakers Collaborative SF Production

-Full film available for free here: https://www.whenrulesdontapply.com/stream
+The full film is available for free streaming below.

 wilder than wild: Fire, Forests, and the future